Harness images shown are sample images. Actual product may vary.

 Our stock harnesses are 4 feet from the rear of engine passenger side.

 Available options Transmission, Electric Fans, Air conditioning and Upgraded Braided loom.

-**Harness orders usually ship with in 5 business days after ordering**
+**Harness orders usually ship with in 15 to 20 business days after ordering**

 Built From Scratch Stand Alone Engine Harness